 On this page you will find a colourful collection of Renaissance composers.
-Below you can read some biographics, music is included on the Music page.
+Below you can read some biographics, followed by a link to the music.

 Pierre Attaignant (1494 – 1552) was a prominent French music printer and publisher of the Renaissance who was one of the earliest to use single-impression printing.
 (Earlier printers printed the staff and the notes in separate impressions.)
 Before 1527 Attaignant began using a newly invented movable music type, in which a fragment of a musical staff was combined with a note on each piece of type.
 He used the new type in a book of chansons, Chansons Nouvelles (1528).
 Because Attaignant’s single-impression method halved the time and labour formerly needed to print music, it was quickly adopted throughout Europe.

 Attaignant was the first to use the printing press to achieve mass production in music publishing.
 In 1537 he became music printer and bookseller to the French king Francis I. His printings represent more than 150 outstanding composers of his day and include chansons, dance collections, masses, motets, psalms, and Passions.
 His 111 surviving publications are rich in information about early 16th-century music.

 Jean Baptiste Besard

 Jean Baptiste Besard (~1567- ~1617) was a versatile man.
 Besides lawyer and Doctor of Law he was lutenist and composer.
 He published two anthologies for lute: Novus Partus and Thesaurus Harmonicus.
 He did not stick to publishing music alone, he also wrote some books about law and medical subjects.

 Joachim van den Hove

 Much of the work of the Flemish composer Joachim van den Hove (1567 – 1620) was published in 1612 in the collection Delitiae Musicae, a Latin title that freely translates as Musical Delicacies.
 Anthologies like this were quite popular with the well-to-do class in those days.